What is the difference between troubleshooting, testing and debugging?

 Beta testing is a valuable resource for software developers due to the variety of computer systems involved, combined with the sheer number of hours and scenarios in which the program is used.
 This eliminates unforeseen problems in a way that cannot be effectively achieved using internal debuggers alone.
 The beta testing phase gives authors a good idea of preparing a product for the public domain.

-See also What is a markup language?
+See also What is an online presentation?

 Hardware is also beta tested, but since it is financially prohibitive to provide free beta hardware to the public, hardware testing and debugging is commonly done in-house.
 However, beta products may be released and, in some cases, distributed in limited quantities to industry experts at conferences such as COMDEX.